 - 1. When using technology, students will adhere to all school rules, regulations, and directives of school employees. - 2.
 During the school day, personal technology devices should be set to silent with notifications turned off.
-Please review Policy 8080 for additional information.
+Review Policy 8080: Responsible Use of Technology, Digital Tools, and Social Media (https://policy.hcpss.org/8000/8080/) for additional information.